Tammy Tyrrell

-Tammy Tyrrell (born 1 August 1970) is an Australian politician who has served as a senator for Tasmania since the 2022 federal election.
-Her 6-year term began on 1 July 2022.
+Tammy Tyrrell (born 1 August 1970) is an Australian politician who has served as a senator for Tasmania since 2022.
+Initially a member of the Jacqui Lambie Network, she became an independent politician in 2024 and joined the Labor Party in 2026.

-On 28 March 2024, Tyrrell announced she would resign from the Jacqui Lambie Network (JLN) to sit as an independent.

 Early life

-Tyrrell was employed in a number of roles prior to her political career, including working at a petrol station, as a farmhand and employment training adviser for a job agency.
+Tyrrell was born on 1 August 1970 in Ulverstone, Tasmania.
+She was employed in a number of roles prior to her political career, including working at a petrol station, as a farmhand and employment training adviser for a job agency.

 Political career

 From 2014 to 2022, Tyrrell worked as a political staff member for Tasmanian Senator, Jacqui Lambie.
 In the 2022 federal election, Tyrrell was selected as lead candidate on the Jacqui Lambie Network (JLN) Senate ticket, later winning a seat by defeating incumbent Liberal senator, Eric Abetz.

 On 28 March 2024, Tyrrell announced her resignation from the JLN to sit as an independent, citing that Senator Lambie was "not happy" with the way Tyrrell had represented the party.

 Early in her term as independent senator, Tyrrell helped retain the Australian Wine Tourism and Cellar Door Grants program in support of local winemakers, called for a review of Tasmanian aged care facilities, advocated for the construction of more affordable homes in Tasmania, and spoke out against a decision by the Morrison government to award an $18 million dollar grant which was personally backed by former Australian Governor-General, David Hurley.

+On 14 May, 2026, at a press conference held by Tyrrell and prime minister Anthony Albanese, Tyrrell announced that she would join the Labor Party.

 Childcare

 Tyrrell has been a vocal supporter of early childhood education and care.
-Between July and August 2024 she campaigned the Senate to keep small, independent day care facilities in business, and called on both federal and state governments to iron-out regulatory loopholes in the industry.
+Between July and August 2024, she campaigned the Senate to keep small, independent day care facilities in business, and called on both federal and state governments to iron-out regulatory loopholes in the industry.